-Lenders help customers borrow money for a variety of purposes, and not surprisingly, one of these reasons is to buy a vehicle.
-If you're looking for a loan to buy a car online, you can approach a variety of lenders and receive different terms and rates.
+Lenders help customers borrow money for a variety of purposes, one of which is buying a vehicle.
+If you are looking to buy a car online, you can approach a variety of lenders and receive different terms and rates.
 Dealers also offer loans, giving people with no other options a way to become mobile and steer their financial situation in the right direction.

 What sets an auto loan apart from an all-purpose bank loan, a personal loan, or a line of credit?

 Security: All auto loans are secured, meaning that the vehicle also serves as the loan’s collateral.
 While failure to make payments could result in the lender repossessing the vehicle to cover the remainder of the obligation, secured loans also result in more favorable interest rates and loan terms.

 Low-Credit Friendly: Generally, because a vehicle represents a smaller investment than a house or small business, and because it is obtained via a secured loan, the bar is set much lower where your credit score is concerned.
 If you have low or poor credit, you can still obtain a reasonable auto loan, whereas this may not be the case for other types of loans.
 Car loans are also comparatively short, lasting a maximum of around seven years, making them less risky and thus more favorable for customers.